drei01/pricing-saas/content/blog/chargebee-vs-stripe.md

 Chargebee actually charge by revenue so you pay EUR 249 per month for up to 600k revenue per year, then EUR 549 for up to 1.2 million revenue per year.
 After that you need a custom quote.

 It's important to remember that Chargebee isn't a payment provider itself so you will have extra charges depending on who you choose to handle payments.
 If that's Stripe, see the pricing above.

+### Want a cheaper way to do subscription billing?

+If you want all the flexibility of Chargebee but without the hefty price tag, PriceWell is for you.
+Our no-code platform is built on top of Stripe (see their pricing above) so you get the industry leading payment experience.
+Our quick snippets will save you at least $10k of expenses compared to hiring a developer to integrate Stripe or Chargebee for you.